MA24th/MA24th/OpenSource/Software/CONTRIBUTING.md

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic, For more experience please read [Code Of Conduct](https://github.com/MA24th/MA24th/blob/main/OpenSource/Software/CODE_OF_CONDUCT.md).

-# Communication

-There is an discord server on [MA24th Community](https://discord.gg/g65AqbPK6g), You're welcome to drop in and ask questions, discuss bugs and such.

-GitHub issues aren't the primary way for communicating about specific proposed changes to this project.

-In both contexts, please follow the conduct guidelines above.
-Language issues are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.

-# Frequently Asked Questions

-*please add*